San Francisco Building

 Gustaaf van Manen Residence

-It should be noted that the Angra do Heroísmo Museum is hosting the artistic residency of Dutch organist Gustaaf van Manen as part of the Domingos com Música musical cycle.
+It is worth mentioning that the Angra do Heroísmo Museum is hosting an artistic residency by Dutch organist Gustaaf van Manen, as part of the Domingos com Música (Sundays with Music) concert cycle.

-This partnership allows visitors to experience the magnificent sound of this historic organ.
+This collaboration offers visitors the unique opportunity to experience the magnificent sound of this historic organ.